All Episodes

 Well, if that energy in August of 72, the second wave, had hit us, what would have happened?

-Yes, we just posted a new paper on our website called Fire in the Sky.
+Yes, we just posted a new paper on our website called Fire in the Sky that basically confirms exactly what Whitley is talking about.

 Are the two of you aware that Israeli scientists believe the extinction of the dinosaurs was not a bolide impact, that they believe that they were irradiated and instantly killed?

-There's a number of theories there, but more recently, in fact, in the past couple of years, you were asking about direct earth effects and weather.
+There's a number of theories there, but more recently, and in fact in the past couple years, you were asking about direct earth effects and weather.

-Yes, we've had incredible changes in weather and the weather-related institutions, Noah, and the down line into our local weather stations, they're completely at odds as to how to explain this.
+Yes, we've had incredible changes in weather, and the weather-related institutions, NOAA, and the downline into our local weather stations, they're completely at odds as to how to explain this.

-In Minnesota here, we had a tornado that ran over 100 miles on the ground and destroyed city after city.
+In Minnesota here, we had a tornado that ran over 100 miles on the ground and destroyed city after city almost a mile wide.

-We could spend the rest of the night talking about how the weather has changed.
+We would spend the rest of the night talking about how the weather has changed.

 There's no question about it.